MrSSHH/URL-Shortener/README.md

 ## Usage
-Start up the handler
+Open the handler.py file and switch the <your-ip> with your lan IP.
+Then simply run handler.py.

-After the handler is running, import the url.py
+After the handler is running, create a new python file and import url.py, Type the following code:
 ```python
 from url import url